taotriad/BabySomnia/Dreamcatcher_specific_terminology_primer.md

 * **InSomnia**: The name of Dreamcatcher's official fan club.
 Often nicknamed Somnia.
 The word consists of the Latin words In Somnia joined up, meaning "In Dreams".
+* **Minx**: A group with the cute concept consisting of JiU, SuA, Siyeon, Yoohyeon, and Dami.
 * **Mongmongie**: Dreamcatcher's lightstick; it is certified to be the longest lightstick in K-pop since it's extensible with extra segments that can be bought separately (two extra segments are included with